 Infusing herbs, fresh and garlic with colloidal silver is a strong immune boosting item.

-Preventing Coccidiosis with Fermented Items
+Preventing Coccidiosis with Fermented Foods

 Providing items which contain beneficial live bacteria creates a healthy digestive system, which is the base for a strong immune system.
 Offer fermented items from day one, continuing throughout the lifespan of the bird.